Enter the initial balance, ending balance, and the number of months into the calculator to determine the burn rate of a company or business.

 - Next, determine the final balance.
 Calculate the final balance at the end of the period.
 For this example, the final balance is found to be $200,000.00.

 - Next, determine the number of months that have passed.
 For this example, 6 months have passed.

 - Finally, calculate the burn rate using the formula above. ($1,000,000.00 – $200,000.00 ) / 6 = $133,333.00 per month.

 Burn Rate Information

 What is a good burn rate?
 A good burn rate depends on the state of a company.
-For very new startups, many investor want to see a higher burn rate.
-This is because early stage startups are looking to expand as fast as possible, and this is done in part from spending more money.
+For very new startups, many investors want to see a higher burn rate.
+This is because early-stage startups are looking to expand as fast as possible, and this is done in part from spending more money.
 For companies later in their phase, lower burn rates are desired as investors want to start seeing a profit.

 How can burn rate be used?
 A burn rate has many analytical uses.
 One of those uses is to determine the expected final cost of a project.
 For example, let’s say a project manager is overseeing a project that has ran for 6 months.
 Using the burn rate, that manager can calculate the expected final cost by extrapolating that burn rate through the anticipated final completion date.